• -

 Source: MEC/INEP

 The data above illustrates that, while the higher education sector has greatly expanded over the past decades, a promising growth potential still exists in the country, especially in the Northeast and North regions.
-This is because this sector can benefit from the current public financing policies, the increase in the number of young individuals completing their high school education and the expected economic growth scenario which will require qualified individuals for the job market in the coming years.

 Participation and competition in the higher education market in Brazil